monkey-projects/website/docs/content/home.md

 ## What is MonkeyCI?

-*MonkeyCI* is a [CI/CD](https://en.wikipedia.org/wiki/CI/CD) pipeline runner that allows you to use code instead of `yaml` for configuration.
+*MonkeyCI* is a [CI/CD](https://en.wikipedia.org/wiki/CI/CD) pipeline runner that allows you to use code in addition to `yaml` or [edn](https://github.com/edn-format/edn) for configuration.

 Suppose you're working on your newest project.
-Of course, at some point you will want to automatically build it, maybe also deploy it somewhere.
+Of course, at some point you will want to **automatically build it**, maybe also deploy it somewhere.
 And run your unit tests.
 All automated!  *MonkeyCI* allows you to do all those things, and more!

 ## Why?